Snider/snider/README.md

 Currently, I’m working on open-source tools to protect people under the Copyleft EUPL-1.2 Public Licence (OSS that can be used in commercial, research, or patent applications).

+Recently, I decided to move to Go.
+I miss my tooling and software, but I’m excited about the new challenges.

+I’m currently working on a Web3 framework that reimagines my personal favourite, Workstation Commerce, but in Go instead of PHP5 and PHP-GTK.
+It’s a bit of an upgrade.

 - I’m currently developing a Web3 framework for both business and personal use.
 - You can reach me at my email address.
 - Fun fact: I can click my tongue on the top of my mouth so loudly that it always echoes.